 - Have the player disconnect and reconnect for the change to take effect.

-You can remove a user’s admin status at any time by assigning the level none
+You can remove a user’s admin status at any time by assigning the level none.
+Keep a record of who has elevated permissions to avoid abuse.

 Tips for Managing Admin Access